16 Best Books on Leadership Styles

 Get this book

 #4.
-The Successful Organizational Leader: Teaching leaders how to build successful strategies, gain essential support of their company members, and develop their leadership style by Cory Thames
+The Successful Organizational Leader: Teaching leaders how to build successful strategies, gain essential support of their company members, and develop their leadership style

 Who’s it for: Those who are looking to become a successful leader.

 Anybody who is having a difficult time developing management strategies will benefit from this book.
-It’s meant for everyday people who want to learn how to utilize what they see in their fellow managers to develop their own leadership style.
+It’s meant for everyday people who want to learn how to utilize what they see in their fellow managers to develop their own style.
 Moreover, it gives practical ways to transition into the type of leader you want to be.

 Get this book

 #5.
-Leadership: Theory and Practice by Peter Northouse
+Leadership: Theory and Practice

 Who’s it for: Individuals who want to be a great leader.